gkartsiotis/eSLP/README.md

 C.2.
 How-To : Setup required software
 1. Request a copy of Falcon.m using the link in B2.
 The support (on all issues) is great and one will be send soon.
 2. Open matlab and run the setup required by Falcon.m; the process is thoroughly explained in the accompanying manual UserGuideMain.pdf (Chapter 2) that is included in the zip file.
 Falcon.m will automatically download many of the packages needed, e.g., IPOPT solver.
 We installed Falcon on folder C:\FALCON.m.v1.24.2002191427\falcon.
+3. There are two additional files needed for the compiler to run smoothly (This process may have changed for versions after 2019b); both are included in the repository.
+The first is configuremingw.p information for which can be found here https://www.mathworks.com/matlabcentral/answers/313298-i-already-have-mingw-on-my-computer-how-do-i-configure-it-to-work-with-matlab.
+The second is compile.m needed to set the environment variable properly.
+Also, depending on the subproblem solved files from here https://www.mathworks.com/matlabcentral/fileexchange/9542-minimum-volume-enclosing-ellipsoid may be used.
+They are included in every folder.

 C.3.
 How-To : Run provided examples (requires C.2.)
 1. Browse to the folder where Falcon was installed, and unzip the files there.
 Each experiment should be placed in a different subfolder of the main Falcon folder (the one where you installed Falcon).
 For example, we placed the folder SetupA of this repository in C:\FALCON.m.v1.24.2002191427\falcon\SetupA.